t0r5tn3/nagios_monitor/README.md

 TODO: improve this frequently!

-nagios_monitor should add the ability to monitor your applications health and tell your nagios server about it or let nagios just ask for it (NRPE or NSCA).
+The nagios_monitor should add the ability to monitor your applications health and tell your nagios server about it (NSCA) (TODO: or let nagios just ask for it  (NRPE)).

+At this point only elasticsearch observation is implemented in parts, other might be added in future.
+The elasticsearch configuration is autodetected for tire and searchkick, other gems are not yet supported.

+There is plenty of space for improvements ...

 ## Installation